sourcecode347/anti-browser-ddos-protection/README.md

 = How does log expiration work? =
 The **Log Expires (Days)** setting (default: 5 days) automatically deletes Blocked IPs, Banned IPs, and High Traffic Bots logs older than the specified number of days.
 Cleanup runs hourly via the WordPress Scheduler.

+= Can I export or import bot lists? =
+Yes, you can export **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists to .txt files via links in the admin panel.
+You can also import .txt files to append new entries to these lists, with duplicates automatically removed on save.

 = What happens when I deactivate the plugin? =
 The plugin automatically deletes its transients, blocked IP logs, banned IP logs, high traffic bot logs, blocked bots, bot IP ranges, and log expiration settings from the database to prevent bloat.

 == Screenshots ==

-1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Log Expires (Days), Excluded Bots, Bot IP Ranges, Blocked Bots (User Agents), Blocks Before Ban, and Ban Duration, with a Donate link above the settings.
+1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Log Expires (Days), Excluded Bots, Bot IP Ranges, Blocked Bots (User Agents), Blocks Before Ban, and Ban Duration, with Export to TXT and Import from TXT options for bot lists, and a Donate link above the settings.
 2. Daily statistics charts for Blocked IPs, Banned IPs, and High Traffic Bots displayed above the logs in the admin panel.
 3. Blocked IPs Log table, displaying IPs, User Agents, and timestamps with auto-refresh every 30 seconds and a Clear button.
 4. Banned IPs Log table, showing IPs, User Agents, ban timestamps, and expiration times with auto-refresh every 30 seconds and a Clear button.